GET UP TO 60% OFF IN OUR BLACK FRIDAY SALE!

 When it comes to making a bathroom feel like home you need to give it a unique look that fits into your style and that you can call your own.
 This can be done in a number of ways - from boutique shop accessories to floral patterned wall tiles, you can be as imaginative and quirky as you want, but remember you will see it every single day and certain themes and styles may become stale after a while.

-One easy way to get an original, chic bathroom is to give your free-standing acrylic bath a lick of paint on the outside in a colour of your choosing.
+One easy way to get an original, chic bathroom is to give your acrylic bath a lick of paint on the outside in a colour of your choosing.

 By following these easy steps you can give your bathroom a new lease of life without having to strip out any old fixtures or fittings.